What is the Pottinger consent decree? Why is it important?

 The Consent Decree was approved by the Federal District Court on October 1, 1998.
 It has the same binding legal effect as a judgment of the court.
 Esentially, it protects people who are homeless from being arrested for certain minor offenses that are very difficult if not impossible to avoid committing if you're homeless.
 It also prevents the City from seizing or destroying homeless people’s possessions unless they are clearly abandoned or present a clear-cut safety hazard.

 In September 2013, the City submitted a motion to the federal district court requesting what it called a limited modification of the Consent Decree.
 In fact, the modifications sought were extensive and would have eliminated the Consent Decree’s protections for the vast bulk of homeless people in Miami.
 The ACLU therefore opposed the City’s motion.
 After court-ordered mediation, the ACLU and the City reached agreement in December 2014 on a limited set of changes that left the essential protections of the Consent Decree intact.
 The court approved these changes in March 2014.
+The Consent Decree as modified by these changes remains in place.

 The Current Terms of the Pottinger Consent Decree